torch-core/tep-vault-standard/TEPs-Vault.md

 ## Backwards Compatibility

-`TEP-4626` extends `TEP-74` Jetton, ensuring compatibility with existing Jetton contracts.
-However, new messages and get-methods require updates to integrating protocols.
+TEP-4626 extends the **TEP-74 Jetton** standard, ensuring compatibility with existing Jetton contracts.
+Crucially, this extension also integrates with the **TEP-64 Token Data** standard.